Caed194/Imperial-Prosonus-Grand/README.md

 - Samples are 44.1 KHz
 - Most presets has 18 velocity layers via filtering, except for the "One Layer/Velocity Layer" presets

-Soundfont is nearly 500 MB umcompressed
+Soundfont is nearly 500 MB uncompressd

 Any questions/feedback/requests, please reach out to me via email at: caedgmbackup@gmail.com